Claudio Klaus

 Center for Legal Practices as Instruments for Access to Justice in Southern Brazil

-Claudio Antonio Klaus Junior, Carla Piffer, and Levi Hülse
+Claudio Klaus, Carla Piffer, and Levi Hülse

 Published by the Inter-University Centre for Advanced Studies in Dubrovnik, this paper examines how university-based legal practice centers in southern Brazil operate as access-to-justice infrastructure, with a particular focus on their role in the de-judicialization of civil disputes through conciliation.